Dear SaaStr: When Is It “Too Early” To Hire Your First Marketer?

 - Adwords and paid media.
 Can you prove this works at all, even just to get a few customers?

 You can hire someone without any indications any of these channels work.
-But you’ll likely have more success if you have a tiny bit of data to suggest what will work best for your app.
+But you’ll likely have a lot more success if you have a tiny bit of data to suggest what will work best for your app.